16 products

 Q: Why is Bulgaria important for truffles?

-A: Bulgaria supplies 70% of Europe's summer truffles (T. aestivum) - a more affordable but quality variety with nutty flavor.
+A: Bulgaria produces around 70% of Europe’s summer truffles (T. aestivum), a nutty, aromatic, and affordable variety ideal for restaurants and chefs.

 Q: How do Bulgarian summer truffles compare to winter ones?

-A: Less intense aroma than T. melanosporum, but excellent for cooking and half the price.
-Perfect for restaurants.
+A: They have a milder aroma than T. melanosporum but are excellent for cooking — offering superb flavor at about half the price.

 Q: Where can I buy authentic Bulgarian summer truffles?

-A: Specialty suppliers like Terra Ross source directly from Bulgarian harvesters.
+A: Specialty suppliers such as Terra Ross source directly from Bulgarian harvesters for verified authenticity.

 Q: Is truffle hunting popular in Bulgaria?